UMR-CNRM/PHYEX/docs/Integrator.md

   - The Meso-NH integrator extracts, from the different pull requests, what concern the PHYEX repository and send a pull request on PHYEX based on a mesonh specific branch
   - The PHYEX administrator:
     - validates (see [below](#tests)) the contribution
-    - integrates the contribution in the arome branch and merges it in the GPU branch
+    - integrates the contribution in the mesonh branch and merges it in the GPU branch
     - regularly, he tags a new (minor) version of the GPU branch
-    - when asked by the IAL integrator, he builds a new arome specific branch (see [below](#code-preparation))
+    - when asked by the Meso-NH integrator, he builds a new mesonh specific branch (see [below](#code-preparation))
-    - when an arome specific branch is used in an official cycle, the arome specific branch is tagged accordingly puis teste les différents modèles et l'intègre dans la branche GPU (avec tag réguliers)
+    - when a mesonh specific branch is used in an official release, the mesonh specific branch is tagged accordingly

 ## NORMAL WORKFLOW FOR ANOTHER CONTRIBUTION

 Pull requests must be based on the GPU branch.
   - validates (see [below](#tests)) the contribution
-  - integrates the contribution in the arome branch and merges it in the GPU branch
+  - integrates the contribution in the GPU branch
   - regularly, he tags a new (minor) version of the GPU branch

 ## TESTS

 The source code must follow strict mnh\_expand directives (described in the [Coding Norms documentation](./CodingNorms.md)).
 The script verify\_mnh\_expand.py must be used to give an additional check.

-In addition to the scientific validation, the folowing tests must give the same results (with bit-reproducibility) in each of the model (arome, mesonh and testprogs):
+In addition to the scientific validation, the following tests must give the same results (with bit-reproducibility) in each of the model (arome, mesonh and testprogs):

   - compilation transforming the mnh\_expand directives in DO loop
   - compilation keeping the array-syntax